-As of this writing, all and only the deluxe resorts at Walt Disney World offer Club Level.
-As of July 2019, the Gran Destino Tower at Coronado Springs, a moderate resort, is open offers Club Level.
+All the deluxe resorts at Walt Disney World offer Club Level.
+As of July 2019, the Gran Destino Tower at Coronado Springs, a moderate resort, also offers Club Level.

 Related, you might wonder what rooms have Club Level access.
 When booking, you will always need to book a room type with “Club Level” in the name to have Club Level access.
 As for room types, different hotels treat it different ways.
 At some, seemingly any room can be assigned Club Level access.
 In others, only a subset of rooms—in a specific building, on a specific floor, or with a specific view—can be Club Level.

 What is Regatta Club?
 Kilimanjaro Club?

 Complicating things further, Disney has named the different lounges at the different hotels.
 These are mostly just names for the lounges themselves, but people will often use them to describe the entire Club Level experience.
 Links are to our reviews: